 You can only process incremental authorisations with Visa-branded cards.

-Incremental authorisations are only supported by certain acquiring banks and MCC codes
+Incremental authorisations are supported for merchants with a Trust Payments acquiring account and supported MCC codes

 Your account must be assigned one of the following Merchant Category Codes (MCC) to be eligible to use incremental authorisations:

 3351-3999, 4111, 4112, 4121, 4131, 4411, 5812, 5813, 7011, 7033, 7394, 7512, 7513, 7519, 7996, 7999

 If you are using a different acquiring bank, you will need to contact our Support Team to check this feature is supported before proceeding.

 Incremental authorisations require a parent pre-authorisation that meets the following criteria:

 - Parent AUTH MUST have accounttypedescription= “ECOM” or “MOTO”.

 - Parent AUTH MUST have authmethod = “PRE”.

 - Parent AUTH MUST have settlestatus = 0 (pending automatic settlement) or 1 (pending manual settlement).